ayushvaish234/KidsNotes-App/README.md

 ---

-## Contributing

-Pull requests and suggestions are welcome!
-Please open an issue or submit a PR for improvements.

----

 ## Contact

-For questions or support, contact [your-email@example.com].
+For questions or support, contact ayushvaish87@gmail.com.